Declaration of criminal convictions

 If you are convicted of a relevant criminal offence after you have received and accepted an offer to study at Queen Mary, you must notify Admissions during the admissions process.
 You should provide brief details and we will contact you to request further information, if required.

-If you require a Tier 4 visa to study in the UK you will be required to declare any criminal conviction as part of the visa application process.
+If you require a Student route visa to study in the UK you will be required to declare any criminal conviction as part of the visa application process.
 When you request a Certificate of Acceptance for Studies (CAS), which you will need from the university in order to apply for a visa, we will ask you to declare any criminal convictions you have so that we can give you relevant advice.
 We may decide that it is not possible to sponsor you to study at Queen Mary and will refuse to issue a CAS.

-Overseas (non-UK) students will be required to undertake and pass a UK DBS check for any course for which this is a requirement, including courses that are delivered on non-UK campuses.
+EU and Overseas (non-UK) students will be required to undertake and pass a UK DBS check for any course for which this is a requirement, including courses that are delivered on non-UK campuses.

 If you have any concerns or questions about the declaration of criminal convictions, you can contact the Advice and Counselling Service once you have submitted your application to study at Queen Mary.